Scaling limit of dynamical percolation on critical Erd\"os-R\'enyi random graphs: Proofs of the results for fragmentation

-We now want to prove the analog of Proposition~\ref{prop:FellerTrees} for graphs.
+We now want to prove Theorem~\ref{theo:FellerGraphs}, which is the analog of Proposition~\ref{prop:FellerTrees} for graphs.
 However, this cannot be true without strengthening the metric $L_{GHP}$.
 For instance, consider the situation depicted in Figure~\ref{fig:cexFellergraph}.
-There $G_n$ converges to $G$ for $d_{GHP}$, but the probability that $a$ is separated from $b$ in $G_n$ when fragmentation occurs (until a fixed time $t>0$) is asymptotically $0$, whereas the probability that this event occurs in $G$ is strictly positive.
-However, if we impose that the surplus of $G_n$ converges to the surplus of $G$, such a situation cannot hapen anymore, and one may recover the Feller property.
+There, $G_n$ converges to $G$ for $d_{GHP}$, but the probability that $a$ is separated from $b$ in $G_n$ when fragmentation occurs (until a fixed time $t>0$) is exactly $1-(1-(1-e^{-t/n})^{2})^n$, which is asymptotically $0$, whereas the probability that this event occurs in $G$ is strictly positive.
+However, if we impose that the surplus of $G_n$ converges to the surplus of $G$, such a situation cannot happen anymore, and one may recover the Feller property.

-Let us notice that this problem was treated a bit differently in \cite{AdBrGoMi2013arXiv}: they recover continuity (in probability) of fragmentation by imposing that $G_n$ and $G$ live on some common subspace $\calA_r$ some some $r>0$, where $\calA_r$ contains the graphs which have surplus and total length of the core bounded from above and minimal edge length of the core bounded from below (see section~6.4 in \cite{AdBrGoMi2013arXiv} for a precise statement).
+Let us notice that this problem was treated a bit differently in \cite{AdBrGoMi2017}: they recover continuity (in probability) of fragmentation by imposing that $G_n$ and $G$ live on some common subspace $\calA_r$ for some $r>0$, where $\calA_r$ contains the graphs which have surplus and total length of the core bounded from above by $1/r$ and minimal edge length of the core bounded from below by $r$ (see section~6.4 in \cite{AdBrGoMi2017} for a precise statement).
 When one wants to have Feller-type properties, this seems to us less natural than imposing convergence of the surplus.
 In fact, the work below shows that if $G_n$ converges to $G$ in the Gromov-Hausdorff topology while having the same surplus for $n$ large enough, then there is some $r>0$ such that for $n$ large enough, $G_n$ and $G$ belong to $\calA_r$.
-The converse statement is also true and is a consequence of Proposition~6.5 in \cite{AdBrGoMi2013arXiv}.
+The converse statement is also true and is a consequence of \cite[Proposition~6.5]{AdBrGoMi2017}.